 It is not clear from the abstract whether these studies used the same method for calculating A1c, so the absolute A1c value given is open to interpretation, but the finding that A1c rises over time-- about .6% from age 40 to age 70 in normal people is worth considering.

 This may have something to do with age-related changes in the characteristics of the red blood cells that are measured by this test.
 Whether these changes in the red blood cell, independent of blood sugar levels, make people more prone to heart attacks is a question that has not yet been answered by research.

-However, since there is other data linking blood sugar levels after meals to heart attack, and since the definition of "normal" was based on having a Glucose Tolerance Test value of 139 mg/dl or less--a test result that usually translates into higher post-meal blood sugars, it is also possible that "normal" in these studies had post meal (as opposed to 2 hour glucose tolerance test results) significantly higher than those of younger people.
+However, since there is other data linking blood sugar levels after meals to heart attack, and since the definition of "normal" was based on having a 2-hour Glucose Tolerance Test value of 139 mg/dl or less--a test result that usually translates into higher post-meal blood sugars at both one and two hours, it is also possible that "normal" in these studies had post meal (as opposed to 2 hour glucose tolerance test results) significantly higher than those of younger people.

 Effect of Aging on A1c Levels in Individuals without Diabetes: Evidence from the Framingham Offspring Study and the NHANES 2001-2004.Lydie N. Pani et. al, Diabetes Care 31:1991-1996, 2008.

 Can Normalizing A1c Reduce Cardiac Risk?It sure looks like it.
 Since the relationship between blood sugar level and cardiac risk is so clear cut it looks like people with diabetes don't get heart attacks because diabetes does something special to the heart.
 Instead, it looks like they get heart attacks because doctors tell them to maintain A1c levels near 7%--A1cs that are 2.4 percentage points above that 4.6% normal.

 Something about having abnormally blood sugars, even ones that are considered normal by today's doctors, is what kills!